Antaris/RazorEngine/readme.md

 ## General API design

-While the static `RazorService` class is a good and quick way to start I recommend using the instance based API (`RazorEngineService.Create`) sooner or later.
+While the static `Engine` class is a good and quick way to start I recommend using the instance based API (`RazorEngineService.Create`) sooner or later.

 On the right side you can find links to advanced topics and additional documentation.